Northern redbelly dace: Importance to humans

 The northern redbelly dace has a direct economic value to humans as it is a popular baitfish used by many anglers across Ontario.
 Furthermore, as a minnow it is a primary consumer that feeds on algae.
 As such, it provides food to predators, particularly large fish and water fowl, which are game for fishers and hunters.

 Conservation status

 Throughout Canada, Minnesota, Wisconsin, Michigan, and the New England States, northern redbelly dace populations are considered stable.
 However, in areas such as Nebraska, Colorado, and South Dakota they are vulnerable following the retreat of the Wisconsin Ice Sheet.

 Unfortunately, the northern redbelly dace is Endangered in several states, one of which is Massachusetts.
 The reasons for its decline are unknown, but possible threats include erosion and sedimentation, along with flow alterations.

 Reproduction and life cycle

 The northern redbelly dace reaches sexual maturity by its second or third summer and may live up to eight years.
 Spawning begins in the spring around May and continues into early August.
 Adult fish can spawn multiple times during the season.
-Nonadhesive eggs are laid in filamentous algae and hatch eight to ten days later at a water temperature of 21-27 °C.
+Nonadhesive eggs are laid in filamentous algae and hatch eight to ten days later at a water temperature of 21–27 °C.

-Trivia

-The bold and distinctive markings of the northern redbelly dace during the breeding season, make it easy to recognize.
-In fact, this dace is considered among the most attractive native minnow.